 I Love My Shelter Dog Tee this heart-themed “I Love My Shelter Dog” tee, sold in the ASPCA Online Store, is the perfect gift for the animal lovers in your life.

 Love to shop for a cause this Valentine’s Day and beyond?
-Check back next week for more of our Wednesday Wish List items.
+You can check back next week for more Wednesday Wares.

 Guest blog by Mary Dell Harrington, co-founder of the parenting blog Grown and Flown.